 University Campus Life.
 Students at Computer Camp live in the heart of American computer innovation- the San Francisco Bay Area.
 Participants eat in university dining halls and take classes on-campus.
 They play sports on sprawling green quads, watch movies in dorm lounges, and get a taste of the exciting life of a college student on a prestigious campus.

 Challenging Core Curriculum.
-Each session gives students an opportunity to focus on a particular speciality.
+Each session gives students an opportunity to focus on a particular specialty.

 Web Design (June 23 - 28 at UC Berkeley and July 28 - Aug 3 at Stanford)